-Grigan entered into a consulting agreement with the Corporation as of January 1, 2023 (the "Sboros Agreement") for the services of Mr. Sboros as CEO of the Corporation.
+Grigan (a corporation incorporated in the Republic of Mauritius) entered into a consulting agreement with the Corporation as of January 1, 2023, as amended on April 1, 2023 (the "Sboros Agreement") for the services of Mr. Sboros as CEO of the Corporation.
 Mr. Sboros receives a base monthly fee of US\$25,000, plus applicable goods and services tax.
 Mr. Sboros' base fee is reviewed on an annual basis, and he may be entitled to bonuses, Options and benefits and the discretion of the Board.

 The Sboros Agreement provides for a severance payment equal to 12 months of base fees to be paid within 90 days of termination in the event the Corporation terminates the Sboros Agreement without cause.
-The Sboros Agreement may be terminated at any time by the Corporation for just cause without notice or payment in lieu thereof and without payment of any fees.
+The Sboros Agreement may be terminated at any time by the

+Corporation for just cause without notice or payment in lieu thereof and without payment of any fees.
 Just cause is defined to include, but is not limited to: dishonesty or fraud; theft; breach of fiduciary duties; being guilty of bribery or attempted bribery; or gross mismanagement.